 Opportunities for visiting students

-Our study abroad programmes allow visiting students to participate in a range of credit mobility programmes at undergraduate level, spanning a semester or the full academic year.
-Our programmes are designed to develop students as effective global graduates with placement options available that combine study with work.
+Our study abroad programmes allow visiting students to participate in a range of credit mobility programmes at undergraduate level, spanning a single semester or the full academic year.
+The programmes are designed to develop students as effective global graduates with placement options available that combine study with work.
 Ranked number 1 in the UK for student choice for students from the USA, we are also a committed partner of Generation Study Abroad.

 Scholarships and funding